Brother Mouzone: Season 3

 In season 3, Mouzone returns to Baltimore.
-He locates Omar's boyfriend Dante after seeking advice from Baltimore local Vinson.
+He finds Omar's boyfriend Dante after seeking advice from Baltimore local Vinson.
 Mouzone beats Dante until he reveals Omar's whereabouts.
 Rather than exact vengeance on Omar for shooting him, Mouzone suggests that they find and kill Stringer Bell together.

-Avon, whose relationship with Stringer has become strained, after they repeatedly clash on strategy and Stringer reveals that he was responsible for D'Angelo Barksdale's death, reluctantly gives Mouzone a time and a place to find Stringer after Mouzone threatens the Barksdale organization's connection to New York.
+Avon, whose relationship with Stringer has become strained since they have repeatedly clashed on strategy and Stringer revealed he was responsible for D'Angelo Barksdale's death, reluctantly gives Mouzone a time and a place to find Stringer after Mouzone threatens the Barksdale organization's connection to New York.
 Before returning to New York, Mouzone releases Dante and gives Omar his weapon to dispose of.
-In season 3, episode 11, Mouzone and Omar ambush and kill Stringer Bell, ending the story arc that began with Stringer's pursuit of Omar back in season 1.
+In season 3, episode 11, Mouzone and Omar ambush and kill Stringer Bell, ending the story arc that began with Stringer's pursuit of Omar in season 1.